-Nairobi commercial office market will stagnate in the first half of 2019 due to the current oversupply and upcoming developments.
+Nairobi’s commercial office market will stagnate in the first half of 2019 due to the current oversupply and upcoming developments.

 The report shows the absorption of Grade A office space rose by 63% in the six months compared to the first half’s uptake.

 “The current office space supply in Nairobi is estimated at 1.8 million m², with approximately 200,000m² delivered in 2018 registering a growth of 25% from 174,000m² in 2017.”

-According to Vaal, Westlands Area takes the largest market share of quality office space supply at 31% followed by Upper Hill and Kilimani at 28% and 17% respectively.
+According to Vaal, Westlands Area takes the largest market share of quality office space supply at 31%, followed by Upper Hill and Kilimani at 28% and 17%, respectively.

 This supply is projected to continue growing in Westlands with the expected delivery of approximately 45,000m² by GTC Building by mid-2022.”

-In the Knight Frank report, Serviced offices vis-à-vis traditional offices have gained traction, with demand driven by small and medium-sized enterprises (SMEs) for various reasons, which include: lower operating costs, risk reduction, lease agreement and office space flexibility, and providing SMEs the opportunity to be situated in prime locations.
+In the Knight Frank report, Serviced offices vis-à-vis traditional offices have gained traction, with demand driven by small and medium-sized enterprises (SMEs) for various reasons, which include: lower operating costs, risk reduction, lease agreement and office space flexibility, and providing SMEs with the opportunity to be situated in prime locations.